nucypher/nucypher/docs/source/release_notes/genesis_release.md

    13. And the complete access management flow was the third secure message.

-   14. And they said, Let there be a coherent metaphor and API in the  of cryptology of the interwebs, and let Policies expire at a specific datetime or upon revocation, and let them be for signs, and for seasons, and for days, and years:
+   14. And they said, Let there be a coherent metaphor and API in the cryptology of the interwebs, and let Policies expire at a specific datetime or upon revocation, and let them be for signs, and for seasons, and for days, and years:

    15. And let them be for decentralized re-encryption tooling in the cryptography of the interwebs to give privacy upon the blockchain: and it was so.